 How much strength do you really need?
 How heavy is the load you are trying to use this pallet for and how rigidly is it packed?

 Inherently, paper is weaker than wood, but with the right engineering, paper can be the perfect material for your shipment based on price and strength.
 Are you paying for an over designed wooden pallet?
 Do you need your pallet to have a 4,000-pound capacity?
 In some cases, you may be paying more for a pallet that is stronger than it needs to be.
 For example, if your load is only 200 lbs, a three or four thousand pound capacity wooden pallet is overkill.

 Also in regards to strength, wood offers the benefit of bending strength.
 This is great for loads that are not very rigid or hang off the sides of a pallet.
 With bending strength, the wooden pallet can “give” when the weight isn’t evenly distributed without breaking.

 Are you paying for features like this that you don’t need?
-The bending strength of wood is a wasted engineering property if you don’t need it.
+The bending strength of heat treated wood is a wasted engineering property if you don’t need it.
 If your load is already very rigid, paper pallets perform extremely well.
 For example, consider you are moving a product or a load of products that is already packed tightly and fixed.
 We have customers who use pallets to ship single, large, filled cardboard boxes.
 In this case, paper pallets are a real winner and provide an opportunity to cut cost.
 Because you don’t need the pallet to make up for the rigidity of your load, you require less strength.
 So why pay extra for it?